-ABC News, Aurora, Aurora Colorado, Ballistic vest, Bane, Batman trilogy, Century 16 Theater, Colorado, Dark Knight Rises, Food for Thought, James Holmes, terrorism, terrorists, The Dark Knight Rises, This is life, Travel, tvaraj, United States, University of Colorado
+ABC News, Aurora, Aurora Colorado, Ballistic vest, Bane, Batman trilogy, Century 16 Theater, Colorado, Dark Knight Rises, Food for Thought, James Holmes, terrorism, terrorists, This is life, Travel, tvaraj, United States, University of Colorado

 The highly-anticipated third installment of the Batman trilogy “The Dark Knight Rises” opened to packed auditoriums around the country at midnight showings today, Friday morning.
 This movie features a villain named Bane who wears a bulletproof vest and gas mask.
 Trailers for the movie show explosions at public events including a football game.
 Many moviegoers dressed in costume to attend the opening night screening.